ss3sim/ss3models/README.md

 forecast.ss
 ```

-SS3 files in the estimation model folders are:
+SS3 files in the estimating model folders are:

 ```
 starter.ss